sathwikavontela/Google-SSO-and-Calender-Events-Display/README.md

-# Whitecarrot Intern Project - Google SSO Login and Calendar Event Display
+# Google SSO Login and Calendar Event Display

 ##Overview
 This project is a simple web application that demonstrates my backend, frontend, and API integration skills.
 It allows users to log in via Google Single Sign-On (SSO), fetch their Google Calendar events, and display them in a table with filtering functionality based on event dates.